timsinashok/data_karkhana/README.md

 ## Description

-Data Karkhana is a project focused on building a Hybrid System for file sharing based on both Client Server model and P2P model.
+Data Karkhana is a project focused on building a Hybrid System for file sharing based on both the Client-Server model and the P2P model.
 We have five components in the system: a tracker, 2 peers, a sender (Alice), and a receiver (Bob).
 Alice also acts as a peer after sending files to the system.
 Bob can receive the file but doesn't act as a peer in the system.

 ## Installation